GuardianUI/documentation/README.md

 ## GuardianUI Ecosystem

 ### [GuardianTest](https://github.com/GuardianUI/guardianui)
-The GuardianUI Test framework ("GuardianTest") is a frontend testing tool built to suit the demands of crypto organizations and developers.
+The GuardianUI Test framework ("GuardianTest") is an open source E2E testing framework developed to suit the demands of crypto organizations and developers.

 It extends the popular [Playwright](https://playwright.dev/) testing framework so developers can easily: